 “One person with dementia is one person with dementia,” Winters says.
 “Every one of those people needs different things.”

-If you choose to tour in-person or virtually, you should consider asking specific safety and design questions based upon your loved one’s individual situation and stage of dementia.
+If you choose to tour in-person or virtually, you should consider asking specific safety and design questions based on your loved one’s individual situation and stage of dementia.
 You can even take notes to help record the building’s features and your impressions of a memory care community during a tour.
 Since wandering is a serious safety concern for seniors with dementia, you’ll want to thoroughly evaluate the specific features of the secured memory care unit where your loved one will reside.

 “If you see a unique design element or something curious, ask about it,” Yelland recommends.
 “If they have a well-informed answer, they likely have well-informed staff!”